Book I — The Drifter

 Final Attributes: IRON 1, GRIT 1, QUICK 3, SAVVY 1, SWAY 2, ECHO 2.
 Final Skills: Ballistics 2, Channel 2, Awareness 2, Finesse 1, Force 1, Focus 1, Brawl 1, Stealth 1.
 Derived: Vitality 9, Defense 11, Speed 6, Initiative 5, Mettle 1, Strain Cap 4, Erosion Cap 7 (1 already marked).

-Caleb is a fragile thing, with a Strain Cap of 4 and a single point of Vitality over the baseline, which is exactly the point.
+Caleb is a fragile thing, one good Strain Cap of 4 and a single point of Vitality over the baseline, which is exactly the point.
 He has reasons to fight and reasons to be careful.
 He is ready for the long road.